Rules for using eduroam at UCT

 - Abide by eduroam policies: Read the eduroam National Policy for South Africa.

-- Do not share your UCT username and password: Doing so can compromise your data and the UCT network.
+- Do not share your UCT username and password: Doing so is a violation of UCT's password policy, and can compromise your data and the UCT network.
 It can also result in people connecting multiple devices to eduroam under your name – which can result in you losing access to eduroam.

 Using automated monitoring systems, UCT monitors and regulates the eduroam environment on campus.
 If you concurrently connect more than 5 devices to eduroam, you violate the UCT guidelines and compromise the WiFi performance for yourself and everyone around you.